Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Introduction

-In \Cref{sec2}, we model this problem as a partially observed Markov decision process (POMDP) and present related preliminary results and a key assumption, \Cref{A1}, a generalization of the Veinott attainability assumption, assuming the reorder cost $K = 0$.
-We assume \Cref{A1} holds in \Cref{sec3} and show there exists a myopic optimal base stock policy, the value of the optimal base stock level is constant within regions of the belief space, and these regions can be described by a finite set of linear inequalities. \Cref{A1} guarantees that the current base stock (i.e., order up to) level is always at least as great as the current inventory level.
-We then present conditions that imply \Cref{A1} holds and present a procedure for computing the optimal cost function.
+We now outline and present the contributions found in the remainder of this paper.
+In \autoref{sec2}, we model this inventory control problem as a partially observed Markov decision process (POMDP).
+We show that for the single period problem, there exists an optimal base stock policy, the value of the optimal base stock level is dependent on the belief function but constant within regions of the belief space, and these regions can be described by a finite set of linear inequalities.
+We then present a generalization of the Veinott attainability condition, \acs{AC}.

+In \autoref{sec3}, we assume that reorder cost is zero ($K = 0$) and that \acs{AC} holds.
+Our first result extends the single period result in \autoref{sec2} to the countable period case and shows that the single period optimal base stock policy is myopic and hence identical for all decision epochs.
+We also show that use of this optimal policy and \acs{AC} guarantees that the current base stock level is always at least as great as the current inventory level.
+We define a partial order on the belief space and present conditions that guarantee the base stock level is non-decreasing with regard to the partial order.

-We assume \Cref{A1} does not hold in \Cref{sec4}, present lower and upper bounds on the optimal cost function based on the base stock policy that is optimal when \Cref{A1} holds, and present an upper bound on the difference between these two bounds.
-Interestingly, we show that the upper bound on the optimal cost function is piecewise linear in the belief function for the finite horizon case but may not be continuous; hence, improved observation quality of the modulation process may not result in improved systems performance.
-We then present a tighter lower bound based on the assumption that \Cref{A1} holds within $\delta > 0$ and show that this tighter lower bound improves as $\delta$ gets smaller.
+In \autoref{sec4}, we assume $K=0$ and that \acs{AC} does not hold.
+Preliminary analysis shows that there is an optimal base stock policy for this case; however, this base stock policy is not myopic and is hence stage dependent.
+This complication identifies an interesting future research challenge and motivates the search for a good, easily computed, and easily implemented heuristic.
+The heuristic we chose to investigate is the easy to determine and easy to implement optimal policy determined in \autoref{sec3}.
+We determine a lower bound on the optimal value function and use the policy determined in \autoref{sec3} to generate an upper bound on the optimal value function.
+We then present an upper bound on the difference between the upper and lower bounds on the optimal value function.
+We also show that the upper bound on the optimal cost function is piecewise linear in the belief function for the finite horizon case but may not be continuous.
+Hence, and counter intuitively, improved observation quality of the modulation process may not result in improved systems performance using this heuristic.

+In an extensive numerical study, we show that \acs{AC} holds for at least 63\% of the instances considered.
+Further, when this condition is violated, we show that the difference between the proposed upper and lower bounds on the optimal value function is less than 0.6\% on average and that the heuristic generates an average percentage optimality gap of 0.51\%.
+This study supports the claims that (i) \acs{AC} often holds and (ii) when \acs{AC} does not hold, the optimal base stock policy determined in \autoref{sec3} may be an excellent heuristic.